 Your stock and services must always be current and adjusted as closely as possible to your customer needs.
 Use stock analysis tools so that you know which items are moving and which are slow.
 Respond very quickly to avoid wastage, move quickly to special out and move any slow stock.
 Slow stock is dead money and loosing you sales.
 Buy more of the fast moving items and consider expanding that part of your range with more options.

 Change your web presence or store displays daily to build and maintain customer interest.
 Collect email addresses via direct questions as you input receipt data, small competitions, draws etc. Communicate directly with your customers, be innovative, informative and “the place to go”.

-5. Think carefully about finance & assistance:
+5. Think carefully about finance and assistance

 Most businesses will involve you assuming responsibility for some level of debt, make sure you understand the obligations here and your responsibilities.
 Debt isn’t just a loan, it includes your supplier credit, your rental or lease obligations etc.